-Thirty-nine percent of men and 43 percent of women have no life insurance at all, according to LIMRA, which keeps close tabs on the life insurance industry.
+Thirty-nine percent of American households have no life insurance at all, according to LIMRA, which keeps close tabs on the life insurance industry.

 When considering life insurance, one of the most important factors to understand is the difference between term and permanent insurance.
 Here’s an inside look at both.